Overview

 Pinder's acclaim in Europe began with her invitation to the Liberated Dreams annual Trevisan International Art Exhibition in Ferrara, Italy, where she won the prestigious Lucrezia Borgia Prize.
 This marked the beginning of a lasting relationship with Trevisan International, including her participation in the Synchronies exhibition in Madrid, Spain, in 2014.

-Since returning to Australia in 2013 with her husband Sam, son Luca, and dog Sonny, Pinder continues to work at a dynamic pace, completing large-scale commissions for both local and international clients.
-She maintains a harmonious and fruitful collaboration with David and Yuge Bromley at Bromley and Co., further cementing her reputation as a leading contemporary artist.
+Since returning to Australia in 2013 with her husband Sam and son Luca, Pinder continues to work at a dynamic pace, completing large-scale commissions for both local and international clients.
+She maintains a harmonious and fruitful collaboration with David and Yuge Bromley at Bromley and Co., further cementing her reputation as a leading global contemporary artist.